-- 1 Pre-survey: Any pages which you see before the survey begins. - Art & Culture: Questions relating to whether someone had taken part in a particular art or cultural activity, including when they have done it over the course of the year and how often. - Sports, fitness and Recreation: Questions relating to activities that the participant has taken part in within the last year.
-This includes when during the year, they had undertaken them; participants are also asked about the frequency, duration and intensity of the activity, and if they have done it within the last 28 days. - 4 Engagement: Theses questions relate to a respondent's habits, motivations, opportunities and volunteering in sport or exercise. - About you: This includes questions relating to the respondent's health as well as questions to ascertain the respondent's demographic information. - 6 Community & Life: This includes questions on a participant's wellbeing, their goals and their community. - 7 Final questions: Questions based around re-contact, and participants are asked if they wish to receive the incentive or not.
+- 1 Pre-survey: Any pages which you see before the survey begins. - 2 Art & Culture: Questions relating to whether someone had taken part in a particular art or cultural activity, including when they have done it over the course of the year and how often. - Sports, fitness and Recreation: Questions relating to activities that the participant has taken part in within the last year.
+This includes when during the year, they had undertaken them; participants are also asked about the frequency, duration and intensity of the activity, and if they have done it within the last 28 days. - 4 Engagement: Theses questions relate to a respondent's habits, motivations, opportunities and volunteering in sport or exercise. - About you: This includes questions relating to the respondent's health as well as questions to ascertain the respondent's demographic information. - Community & Life: This includes questions on a participant's wellbeing, their goals and their community. - 7 Final questions: Questions based around re-contact, and participants are asked if they wish to receive the incentive or not.

-Table 5.2: Break-off by section for Year 5.2.
-Showing the proportion of all break-offs that broke off at particular points in year 4
+Table 5.2: Break-off by section for Year 5

 Section Dropout Percentage

 1 Pre-Survey 4.0

-2 Arts & Culture 3.7
+2 Arts & Culture 3.4

-3 Sport, Fitness & Recreation 53.8
+3 Sport, Fitness & Recreation 48.8

-4 Engagement 6.1
+4 Engagement 6.4

-5 Community & Life 1.4
+5 Community & Life 4.2

-6 About you 22.3
+6 About you 23.5

-7 Final questions 8.6
+7 Final questions 9.8

-Consistent with years 1, 2 and 3 of the survey, in year 4 the most break-offs occurred in the Sport, Fitness and Recreation section.
+Consistent with years 1, 2, 3 and 4 of the survey, in year 5 the most breakoffs occurred in the Sport, Fitness and Recreation section.
 This includes questions on which activities respondents have taken part in within the last 12 months, with a range of follow-up questions depending on when they last took part in the activity.
 At this stage the questionnaire becomes more complex with a range of drop-down menus, grids and questions, which require higher levels of cognition.
 Thus, it is perhaps of no surprise that respondents are more likely to break off here rather than at other points in the questionnaire.